 - Monitoring.
 Is your family interested in being active participants in the safety and monitoring of your older adult?
 If the answer is yes, then it should be understood that they would like to be “in the know” and up-to-date with information regarding their loved one.
 If monitoring is a priority, you may consider some options like Safety Labs Safety Anchor-AP or MobileHelp.
 Such systems allow particular family members to log in and keep tabs on the safety of their seniors.
 Also, you must consider who will receive the medical alerts.
 You can choose an alert to family members, friends, or 911.
 However, if your loved one has special needs or requires specialized interactions, consider getting a monitoring service.

 - Tests.
 Reputable medical alert device companies have regular occurring testing cycles.
 The test includes the communication of the device to the monitoring center.
 For instance, some companies may test their devices monthly while others may do it weekly.
 However, you can test your buttons yourself to ensure they are functional with any system or provider.
 Confirm with your service provider how often they test your device.
+It would also be worth looking at comparisons between different medical alert systems so you can judge which system would be a best fit for you.

 Medical alert systems are a better choice for seniors wanting peace of mind and safety while at home or on the go.
 However, you must ensure that your device meets your needs and preferences.
 Take your time to research costs, user-friendliness, and safety before purchasing a medical alert system.